 We, the SAPC, provide a clear voice, and a strong presence, for Academic Primary Care in the complex and ever-changing Primary Care environment.
 We offer a point of reference and contact for those seeking academic solutions to the problems they face in the provision and study of Primary Care, and the advancement of Academic Primary Care.

 The SAPC Executive team are elected and co-opted members of the Society who set the strategic direction for the Society, and lead work to deliver on our goals.

-Listen here to SAPC Chair, Professor Kate O'Donnell describe the roles and aims of the society
+Listen here to Chair of SAPC, Professor Carolyn Chew-Graham describe the roles and aims of the Society